eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

 One of the disadvantages of laptops is that you cannot choose the type of display you want alongside the rest of the configuration but you can, however, choose a screen size.

 Make no mistake, a lot of gaming laptop screens have exceptional display quality, reaching QHD+ (3200×1800) or 4K resolutions.

 The ideal screen size for gaming would be a 17-inch laptop.
 They’re are generally bulkier and heavier, but that’s the price of a proper gaming rig.

 You can’t expect the best graphics from a 15” laptop that only supports Full-HD resolution.
 If you’re about to pay a considerable sum for a gaming laptop, you might as well get the best from everything, including the display.

-In the end, here are a few of the best gaming laptops announced for 2020 that should help you find the one that suits you the most.
+In the end, here are a few of the best gaming laptops announced that should help you find the one that suits you the most.